gaviral/pre_bunker_health_communications_system/data/openai-agents-python_with_ollama.md

     else:
         return f"Could not find news results for {topic}."
 ```
-Here,
+**Explanation:**

-@function_tool is a decorator provided by the OpenAI Agent SDK.
-It registers the get_news_articles function as a callable tool that can be accessed by the agent.
+- `@function_tool` is a decorator provided by the OpenAI Agent SDK.
+It registers the `get_news_articles` function as a callable tool that can be accessed by the agent.
-get_news_articles(topic) is a function that takes a topic as input and retrieves related news articles.
+- `get_news_articles(topic)` is a function that takes a topic as input and retrieves related news articles.

-What is happing under the hood:
+**What is happening under the hood:**

-This function integrates DuckDuckGo search with the OpenAI Agent SDK.
+- This function integrates DuckDuckGo search with the OpenAI Agent SDK
-It fetches up to 5 news articles related to a given topic.
+- It fetches up to 5 news articles related to a given topic
-Results are returned in a human-readable format or an error message if no articles are found.
+- Results are returned in a human-readable format or an error message if no articles are found

-Step 7.
-Create the content_planner_agent.
+### Step 7: Create the content_planner_agent

 The agent will define with a Name, instruction and tools that will use to fetch the related articles..